adambialy/ha_ansible/README.md

 /etc/bind/named.conf.options:24: missing ';' before '}'
 ```

-it is broke indeed, restart named
+it is broken indeed, restart named to make it fail

 ```
 systemctl restart named